Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Upgrade notice ==

-= 2.5 =
+= 2.6 =
-* Improved JS Hooks fire/trigger handler.
-* Moved the changelog info to a new file, reducing the size of readme file.
+* Fixed: One of the hook examples had undeclared value notice shown.
+This update resolves it.

 == Changelog ==